 Marks for each candidate are to be entered in detail on the Speaking Examination Summary Form.
 This form, and the instructions for completing it, may be downloaded from www.cambridgeinternational.org/samples.
-The database will ask you for the syllabus code (i.e. 0510 or 0511) and your Centre number, after which it will take you to the correct form.
+The database will ask you for the syllabus code (i.e. 0991) and your centre number, after which it will take you to the correct form.
 Follow the instructions when completing the form.
-A copy of the form must be submitted together with the recorded sample and the middle MS1 copy (or printout of marks submitted electronically).
+A copy of the form must be submitted together with the recorded sample and the printout of marks submitted electronically.

 Please be careful to check all mark additions.
 The Speaking Examination Summary Form must show the breakdown of marks for all the candidates, not just those selected for the sample.
-Please put an asterisk () against the names of candidates whose speaking tests have been submitted on the CD/USB stick.
-The candidates' names should appear in the same order on both the summary form and the MS1.
+Please put an asterisk (\) against the names of candidates whose speaking tests have been submitted on the CD/USB stick.
+The candidates' names should appear in the same order on both the summary form and the Internally Assessed Marks Report.

-7. The sample CD(s)/USB stick(s), along with completed MS1 (or printout of marks submitted electronically) and a copy of Speaking Examination Summary Form, should be returned to Cambridge as soon as the tests have been completed at the Centre.
+7. The sample CD(s)/USB stick(s), along with the printout of marks submitted electronically and a copy of the Speaking Examination Summary Form, should be returned to Cambridge International as soon as the tests have been completed at the centre.
 Please do not wait until the end of the assessment period before sending them.